mathspp/mathspp/pages/02.blog/lsbasi-apl-part3/item.en.md

 Finally, because we were relying on the fact that to the left of a `)` only vectors would show up, we need to go and fix our `parse_vector` function.
 Until today, it would eat all scalars and parenthesised vectors it could find and, whenever it found a `)`, it would automatically assume it was a parenthesised vector.
 For example, as in `(1 2 3) ¯4 0 5`.

-Recall that the parser goes right to left, so up until now we would parse the two integer scalars `5`, `0` and `¯4`, then look at `)` and automatically recurse to the `vector` grammar rule...
+Recall that the parser goes right to left, so up until now we would parse the three integer scalars `5`, `0` and `¯4`, then look at `)` and automatically recurse to the `vector` grammar rule...
 But now we could have an expression like `1 +∘(|∘×) ¯4 0 5`, which means that when we are parsing the vector `¯4 0 5` and reach a `)`, we have to be careful about what comes next.

 To deal with this, I started by defining a little helper function that we can use to peek beyond a sequence of `)`: